visionsatpathy/visionsatpathy.github.io/README.md

 # visionsatpathy.github.io

+## Imaging Beyond the Apparent
+### Separating what moves from what matters.

-If you care about pushing the limits of imaging — higher resolution, deeper penetration, better SNR, and faster acquisition — you’re in the right place.
+If you care about pushing the limits of imaging —
+higher resolution, deeper penetration, better SNR, faster acquisition —
+you’re in the right place.

+But this page is not about incremental improvements.

+It is about understanding what an imaging system is *actually* measuring.

 ---

-## What This Page Is About

-Imaging systems do not fail because of hardware alone.
-They fail because we misunderstand their limits.

-This page is dedicated to exploring:

-- The **true limits of optical and computational resolution**
-- The separation of **bulk motion vs intrinsic elastic response**
-- Reconstruction beyond conventional assumptions
+## 🔍 The Core Question

+When light interacts with matter, what are we truly detecting?

+- Structure?
+- Motion?
+- Elasticity?
-- Scattering-aware forward models
+- Scattering?
-- Phase-sensitive detection in elastography
-- The mathematics behind imaging — not just the implementation

-If you’re interested in improving imaging systems at the level of physics, signal processing, and reconstruction theory — not just applying deep learning blindly — this space is for you.
+- Or artifacts of our own reconstruction models?

+Most imaging systems mix these together.

+This work focuses on **separating them.**

 ---

-## Core Research Themes

-### 1. Optical Coherence Elastography (OCE)

-- Phase-sensitive motion detection
-- Bulk motion removal under translation, rotation, bending, and vibration
-- Universal elastographic profiling frameworks
+## 🧩 Theme 1 — Resolution Is Not What You Think

+Optical resolution ≠ Reconstruction resolution.

+Hardware defines one limit.
+Mathematics defines another.
+Physics defines the real one.

+This space explores:

+- Transform-domain phase extraction (DCT-based approaches)
-- Elastic resolution vs optical resolution
+- Reconstruction resolution vs optical resolution
-- Low-frequency excitation (~10 Hz regime)
-- Millipascal-scale modulus estimation challenges
+- Model-aware inversion
+- Elastic resolution in phase-sensitive systems
+- Depth limits under realistic scattering

 ---

-### 2. Reconstruction Resolution vs Optical Resolution

-Understanding that:

-- Optical resolution is hardware-defined
-- Reconstruction resolution is model-defined

-This page explores:

-- Indirect vs direct imaging methods
-- Scattering-aware reconstruction
-- Tomographic inversion strategies
-- Resolution limits in microscopy, spectroscopy, and tomography
+## 🌊 Theme 2 — Motion vs Mechanics

+In Optical Coherence Elastography:

+Bulk motion contaminates elastic signals.

+Translation, rotation, bending, vibration —
+all masquerade as elasticity.

+The goal:

+> Build universal frameworks that separate geometric motion from intrinsic mechanical response.

 ---

-### 3. Scattering Models and Depth Limits

-Can better scattering models:

-- Extend imaging depth?
-- Improve reconstruction stability?
-- Increase effective SNR?
+## 🌫 Theme 3 — Scattering Is Not Noise

+Scattering:

+- Limits depth
+- Alters phase
+- Affects SNR
-- Enhance elastic contrast sensitivity?
+- Modifies apparent contrast

-We explore forward models beyond simplistic assumptions.
+But scattering is also information.

+The question is not:
+"How do we ignore it?"

+The question is:
+"How do we model it correctly?"

 ---

-### 4. Computational Imaging Without AI Hype

-Not every problem needs a neural network.

-Focus areas:

-- Phase extraction via DCT
-- Optical flow for elastic motion analysis
-- Radiometric modeling
-- Deterministic reconstruction methods
-- Transform-domain signal processing

-AI is a tool — not a substitute for physics.

----

-### 5. Imaging System Architecture

-Common structure across advanced optical systems:
+## 🛠 Engineering Meets Physics

+Every imaging system follows this pipeline:

 1. Source
-2. Beam shaping / relay optics
-3. Gating / modulation strategy
+2. Optical delivery
+3. Interaction with matter
-4. Interaction model
+4. Detection
-5. Detector
-6. Reconstruction algorithm
+5. Reconstruction

-The innovation often lies in the coupling between 4 and 6.
+The true innovation lies between **interaction and reconstruction**.

+This page focuses on that junction.

 ---

-## Who This Page Is For
+## 🚫 Not Just Another AI Page

-- Researchers in OCT / OCE
-- Optical system designers
-- Computational imaging scientists
-- Signal processing engineers
-- PhD students working on phase-sensitive systems
-- Anyone trying to push imaging toward fundamental limits

-If you’re working on:

-- Resolution enhancement
+Deep learning is powerful.

+But:

+- If the forward model is wrong, AI learns the wrong mapping.
+- If physics is ignored, reconstruction becomes decoration.

+This work prioritizes:

-- Scattering-aware modeling
+- Deterministic modeling
-- Depth limit extension
-- Elastic contrast quantification
-- Phase-based feature detection

-You will likely find something useful here.
+- Radiometric understanding
+- Phase-sensitive analysis
+- Physics-first computation

+AI is a tool — not a shortcut.

 ---

+## 🎯 Who Should Be Here

+You might belong here if:

+- You think resolution is more than Rayleigh’s criterion.
+- You care about separating bulk motion from elastic deformation.
+- You question depth limits instead of accepting them.
+- You want to improve imaging at the level of physical modeling.
+- You believe serious imaging requires mathematics.

+---

-## Long-Term Vision
+## 🚀 Long-Term Direction

-To contribute toward imaging systems that:
+To develop imaging systems that:

-- Quantify mechanical properties with precision
+- Quantify biomechanics reliably
 - Separate structure from mechanics
-- Overcome conventional depth limits
+- Improve depth without sacrificing resolution
-- Bridge physics, mathematics, and computation

-And possibly — solve problems that have remained untouched not because they are impossible, but because they require deeper thinking.
+- Treat scattering as a modeled variable, not noise

+Not incremental.

+Fundamental.

 ---

-## Current Work
+## 📂 Work in Progress

-(You can link your repositories here)

-- 🔬 Phase-sensitive OCE frameworks
+- Phase-sensitive OCE frameworks
-- 📊 Scattering coefficient modeling
+- Universal bulk motion removal algorithms
-- 🧠 Optical flow–based motion separation
+- Optical flow–based deformation separation
-- 📐 Reconstruction resolution analysis
+- Scattering-aware reconstruction modeling
-- 🧮 Transform-domain phase extraction
+- Transform-domain phase extraction methods

 ---

+## 🤝 Collaboration

+If you are working on:

+- OCT / OCE
+- Computational imaging
+- Inverse problems
+- Scattering physics
+- Resolution theory

-## Let’s Collaborate
+Let’s talk.

-If you're serious about advancing imaging physics —
-and not just publishing incremental improvements —
-reach out.

 ---

-*Imaging is not about seeing more pixels.
+> Imaging is not about seeing deeper.
-It is about understanding what the light is truly telling you.*
+> It is about understanding better.